samh4cks/samh4cks.github.io/_posts/2024-12-15-linkvortex-hackthebox.md

 ```
 In the above `authentication.test.js` file, I found password that is `OctopiFociPilfer45`.

-I have found the password, but now I need to locate the login panel for the admin.
-I think I haven't checked for the `robots.txt` file yet.
+I found the password, but now I needed to locate the login panel for the admin.
+I think I hadn't checked for the `robots.txt` file yet.
 Let's check `robots.txt` to find some information.

 ![Robots.txt](/assets/images/writeups/LinkVortex-HTB/4.png)

-`robots.txt` revealed some directories marked as `disallow`, but `/ghost` seems interesting, especially since I have found credentials as well.
+`robots.txt` revealed some directories marked as `disallow`, but `/ghost` seemed  interesting, especially since I had already found credentials.

 Let's visit [__http://linkvortex.htb/ghost__]() and see if we can access it.